-Experts across a wide range of disciplines at Imperial College London have been – and are continuing – to keep government and society informed about COVID-19, save lives through vaccines and testing – and providing solutions to protect the NHS.
+Experts across a wide range of disciplines at Imperial College London have been – and are continuing – to keep government and society informed about COVID-19 and the coronavirus response, save lives through vaccines and testing – and providing solutions to protect the NHS.

 In the video below, Professor Robin Shattock, Dr Katrina Pollock and Dr David Owen explain how the vaccine works, how it’s being trialled, and plans to help it reach populations around the world, if it proves to be effective in protecting people against COVID-19.

 DnaNudge is a lab-free, rapid and reliable PCR test which delivers results in under 90 minutes developed by an Imperial startup, headquartered in White City.
 Originally designed to encourage healthier dietary choices for customers, the product has been adapted to test for COVID-19 with the government placing a £161 million order for 5.8 million DnaNudge COVID-19 test kits to be used in NHS hospitals from September in urgent patient care and elective surgery settings, with further deployments in out-of-hospital settings later on.

 Companies and organisations such as the London Symphony Orchestra have also bought into the system to help them get back to work and embrace the New Normal.

 The 90-minute COVID-19 test has been shown to have over 94 per cent sensitivity, and 100 per cent specificity in a new study, published in the journal The Lancet Microbe,